Employment Screening, Assessments, Hiring

 Non-Disclosure Agreements protect confidential information and govern its use.
 Here are some important things to consider when entering into an NDA.

 Is targeting your online advertisement about an open position in your organization to men under the age of 35 legal?
 No, federal law prohibits age and sex discrimination.

 Many employers do criminal background checks on prospective employees.
 But if something comes up that is a concern, how can an employer legitimately respond?

-Brent outlines his project in developing spiritual screening tools and some problems that such a project might encounter.
+A multi-chapter resource by Theresa Lynn Sidebotham, Esq. and Dr. Brent Lindquist about developing spiritual screening tools and some problems that such a project might encounter.

 Are you asking a candidate “illegal” questions in a job interview?
 This post explores some of the common problem questions to avoid and suggests tips for keeping the hiring process legal and safe for all.

 A multi-chapter resource about why organizations should consider using background checks and what to look for in a service provider for your screening.